 Our bodies can’t produce omega-3 essential fatty acids, so we must obtain them from dietary sources.
-If you’re not a salmon fan, you can get your omega-3’s from other fatty fish such as mackerel and tuna, seafood, organic eggs, and grass fed meats.
+If you’re not a salmon fan, you can get your omega-3’s from other fatty fish such as mackerel and tuna, seafood, organic eggs, and grass-fed meats.

-Note: it’s always best to choose wild salmon over farmed whenever possible.
-Farmed salmon may contain toxins such as PCB’s, which can damage cellular health.
+Note: It’s always best to choose wild salmon over farmed whenever possible.
+Farmed salmon may contain toxins such as PCBs, which can damage cellular health.

-Not only is chlorella a rich source of beta-carotene, but it also contains another nutrient that may help boost collagen production: Chlorella Growth Factor.
+Not only is chlorella a source of beta-carotene, but it also contains another nutrient that may help boost collagen production: Chlorella Growth Factor.

-You can take chlorella in powder form and add it to your smoothies or take chlorella tablets as a nutritional supplement.
+You can take chlorella in powder form and add it to your smoothies or take chlorella tablets as a supplement.

-Chlorophyll and liquid chlorophyll supplements (which are an easy way to get a highly concentrated dose of chlorophyll) have also been shown to provide strong antioxidant activity against UV damage and the free radicals from toxins that promote premature aging (7).
+Chlorophyll and liquid chlorophyll supplements (which are an easy way to get a concentrated dose of chlorophyll) have also been shown to provide strong antioxidant activity against UV damage and the free radicals from toxins that promote premature aging (7).

 Vitamin C helps “link” the amino acids together that are needed to form collagen, such as proline, which makes it an essential nutrient in the pre-collagen production phase (8).

 Chicken eggs are another one of the rare foods that actually contains collagen in the yolk and eggshell membranes.
-In fact, eggshell membrane supplements have become a popular natural remedy for improving joint health due to their collagen content (9).
+In fact, eggshell membrane supplements have become a popular natural remedy for supporting joint health due to their collagen content (9).

 Other plant based sources of zinc include kidney beans, spinach, garbanzo beans, walnuts, cashews, and almonds.